lrvideckis/programming_team_code/README.md

 - you disagree with any of our coding-style choices (tell us)
 - suggest a new alg to add

-You can submit an issue or email us at
+You can submit an issue or email us at:
 ```
 lrvideckis@gmail.com
 ```